makeupsomething/blog/src/markdown/hackerRank/minimum-swaps-2.md

+# Hacker Rank Minimum Swaps

+## Here I try to do the minimum swaps task from hacker rank

 This seems similar to the [previous]('./hackerRank_new-year-chaos.md') challenge.
 So my first instince is to try a bubble sort again.
 I think I will run into some problems with this approach, but lets see.

 ```js